 Medicines and medical devices were stored within their original manufacturer's packaging.
-Pharmaceutical stock was subject to date checks which were documented.
-A bottle of dexamethasone 2mg/5ml solution was found on the dispensary shelf which had expired as of 18 December 2019 and this was removed during the inspection.
+Pharmaceutical stock was subject to date checks which were documented but these had not been completed since July.
+Two bottles of sodium valproate 200mg/5ml liquid were found on the dispensary shelf that had expired at the end of December 2019.
+In addition, diclofenac with misoprostol 75mg/200mg tablets were in the dispensary drawers but had expired at the end of November 2019.